Fix Windows Error 0xc0000005: Access Violation (6 Methods)

 #Common Causes of Error 0xc0000005

-We tested this error across 4 different PCs with varying hardware.
-Faulty RAM was the most consistent hardware trigger, while corrupted system files were the most common software cause.
-In our testing, SFC found corrupted files on 3 of the 4 machines.
+This error has both hardware and software roots.
+Faulty RAM is the most consistent hardware trigger, while corrupted system files are the most common software cause.
+SFC often turns up corrupted files when an access violation keeps recurring.

 The specific causes include: